 But is it Socialism?

 In point of fact, Mutualism predates both Marxism and Anarcho-communism and is one of the oldest schools of Socialism.
 The core principles were developed by Proudhon, who invented “Anarchism” as an ideology.
 Anarcho-Communism came later as Bakunin & Kropotkin tried to graft Marx’s “pure communism” onto Proudhon’s ideal of a society freed from the State, while rejecting Marx’s authoritarian theory of change.
-And, of course, Benjamin Tucker – an American mutualist – was a founding member of the First International, the first global socialist organization (Proudhon was invited to join by Marx, but rejected him because he wanted nothing to do with Marx’s authoritarian version of socialism.
+Benjamin Tucker – an American mutualist – was a founding member of the First International, the first global socialist organization (Proudhon was invited to join by Marx, but rejected him because he wanted nothing to do with Marx’s authoritarian version of socialism.
 And yes, this caused beef.. but that’s another story).
 So yes, Mutualists are socialists and have been part of the global socialist movement since before Marx.
-Deal with it.

 So why Mutualism and not Communism?